Feeding Hungry Children for Generations to Come

 Appreciated Stocks and Securities Transfer

 Consider the tax benefits of donating appreciated stocks and securities when considering your next gift to Meals from the Heartland.
+Download an Electronic Transfer of Securities and Stock Form here.

 Learn more about Planned Giving.
 Download a printable Planned Giving Info Sheet.